ubuntu-dev/BitDeque/README.md

 ## Q&A
 - Why is your code wrapped at 52 characters?
     - Because I developed this on my tiny mobile phone (yes, really).
 Normally at my desktop I wrap lines at ~100 characters.
-- Why do you hate XML?
+- Why do you dislike XML?
-    - I actually like some aspects of XML (portability, flexibility, semi-human readable)
+    - I actually do like some aspects of XML (portability, flexibility, ease of use, semi-human readable)
     - However it has some drawbacks: information density is low by comparison, and it's not _that_ human-readable